Diet and nutrition

 Vitamin and mineral supplements

-Some anti-epileptic drugs (AEDs) can reduce bone density, making bones weaker and more likely to break.
-To help prevent this, doctors may suggest a bone density scan, and prescribe a vitamin D supplement.
+Some anti-seizure medications (ASMs) can reduce bone density, making bones weaker and more likely to break.
+To help prevent this, doctors may suggest a bone density scan, and prescribe vitamin D. You can ask your doctor for more information about osteoporosis.

 Can any special diets help prevent seizures?